Project-MONAI/tutorials/auto3dseg/docs/bring_your_own_algorithm.md

         return fill_records
 ```

-After creating a new template, the user can add the template and start the process by following the tutorial "[Running **Auto3DSeg** with Components](../notebooks/auto_runner.ipynb)".
+After creating a new template, the user can add the template and start the process by following the notebook "[Running **Auto3DSeg** with Components](../notebooks/auto_runner.ipynb)".
 A algorithm template example with 3D U-Net can be found [here](../scripts/byoa/).
-Then, the user can start the process by following the tutorial "[Running **Auto3DSeg** with Components](../notebooks/auto_runner.ipynb)".
+Then, the user can start the process by following the notebook "[Running **Auto3DSeg** with Components](../notebooks/auto_runner.ipynb)".

 ### 2. Create customized algorithm (or template)